-\end{lemma} The proof of Lemma \ref{lem: TildeFPotential} follows by using second-order Taylor series expansion of \(\tilde{f}\) along the iterate values.
-Following which we substitute the dynamics \eqref{eq: UpperLevel} and complete the squares using algebraic manipulations.
-A detailed proof is provided in the appendix. \begin{lemma} The errors \(\avg\ls{\|\mc{E}_t^{(i)}\|^2 }\) for \(i\in \{1,2,3\}\) are bounded as follows:
+\end{lemma} The proof of Lemma \ref{lem: TildeFPotential} follows in two steps: First, we use second-order Taylor series expansion of \(\tilde{f}\) along the iterate values.
+Second, we use \eqref{eq: UpperLevel} and complete the squares using algebraic manipulations.
+A detailed proof is provided in the Appendix. \begin{lemma} The errors \(\avg\ls{\|\mc{E}_t^{(i)}\|^2 }\) for \(i\in \{1,2,3\}\) are bounded as follows: